Agenda

 • How is the automotive industry affected by PFAS?

-• What are the challenges especially for the automotive original equipment manufacturers (OEMs)?
+• What are the challenges especially for automotive original equipment manufacturers (OEMs)?

 Matthias Baaske Matthias Baaske